-Humanities Without Walls announces Pre-Doctoral Fellows
+Humanities Without Walls Call for Proposals and Pre-Doctoral Applications:

 Call for Proposals: Humanities Institute Working Groups and Pilot Working Groups

 The Humanities Institute would like to invite colleagues to submit proposals for collaborative working groups that will pursue topics of interdisciplinary interest.
 Working groups will be supported for at least one year with: funding, meeting space in Knight House, and administrative assistance.
 Renewal of support for a second year will be based on an evaluation of the group’s activities during its first year.
 Groups should be led by two (or more) faculty members, preferably from different departments, with at least one in Arts & Humanities, and group participants are encouraged to come from across the university and possibly the local community as well.
 Collaborative work can take a variety of forms, which include public lectures, workshops, and seminars.
 A minimum of three scheduled events is suggested.
 Participation by graduate students is encouraged.
 Groups are asked to write brief annual reports, and to define an appropriate outcome (conference, print or digital publication, new course or outreach initiative) for the conclusion of their work.